nickworks/test-demo-laravel/README.md

 ## About

-This repo is a containerized installation of laravel, distributed for a testing workshop.
+A containerized installation of laravel, distributed for a testing workshop.

 ## Dependencies